Resurgence and self-completion in renormalized gauge theories: Renormalized two-point function

 where $s$ is the sign of $\beta_1$.
-More precisely, $s=1$ for models which are not asymptotically free (i.e. $\beta_1>0$), and $s=-1$ for asymptotically free models (i.e. $\beta_1<0$).
+More precisely, $s=1$ for models which are not asymptotically free (i.e. $\beta_1>0$), and $s=-1$ for asymptotically free models (i.e. $\beta_1<0$).\\

 What about including higher order corrections to $\gamma_1$ and $\beta$ to Eq.~\eqref{rbis}?
-Given that $\alpha$ is formally small, higher loop corrections would be sub-leading, leaving unchanged the above conclusions.
-In addition, one might worry about the non-convergence of the series due to instantons.
+Given that $\alpha$ is formally small in a given energy regime, higher loop corrections would be sub-leading, leaving unchanged the above conclusions.
+In addition, one might worry about the non-convergence of the series in $\alpha$ due to instantons.
 Treatment of these together with the renormalons is an open problem.
-Nevertheless, as far as one is in a regime with a sufficiently small coupling, we expect that the instantons may be dealt with optimal truncation at order $n^*\sim 1/\alpha$.
+However, since renormalons give the leading singularities in the Borel plane, and as far as one is in a regime with a sufficiently small coupling, one may expect that the instantons can be dealt with optimal truncation at order $n^*\sim 1/\alpha$.